mmcc007/fledge/docs/fastlane.md

     ```
     app_identifier("com.mycompany.todo")
     ```
-    Note: it has been reported that your Team ID should also be provided in the Appfile.
+    Note: it has been reported that your Team ID should also be provided in the this Appfile.
 1. Update the `package_name` in `android/fastlane/Appfile`:
     ```
     package_name("com.mycompany.todo")